Telehealth Psychiatry

 Frequently Asked Questions

 Your first appointment is a 60-minute video evaluation via a secure, HIPAA-compliant platform.
-You must be physically located in New York or Texas at the time of our visit.
 We'll talk about what brought you in, your history, and what you've already tried.
 By the end, you'll have a clear picture of what I think is going on and a plan for next steps, whether that includes medication or not.

 That's very common.
 I'll review everything you're currently taking during your initial evaluation and we'll talk through what's working and what isn't.
 If your current regimen makes sense, I'm happy to continue it.
 If I have concerns, I'll explain why and we'll work on a plan together.
 Either way, I'll make sure there's no unsafe gap in your prescriptions during the transition.